Doudoub Bolole

 Doudoub Bolole (بلول دودوب) is a town in the Ali Sabieh Region of Djibouti.
 It is located 68 km south west of the capital Djibouti City, at an altitude of 560m.

 Overview

 It lies on the National Highway 1.
 Nearby towns and villages include Ali Sabieh, Djibouti City and Dikhil.
+The town hosted common military exercices held between the United States Army and the Djibouti Army since 2009.
+Due to being part of an islamic state, the town has its own daily prayer schedule programmed by Egyptian General Authority of Survey.

 Demographics

 The town inhabitants belong to various mainly Afro-Asiatic-speaking ethnic groups, with the Issa Somali predominant.